Gratitude:

 Benefits of Gratitude

-We might not always feel like being grateful but gratitude has a way of changing our perspectives and there are many benefits to practicing gratitude:1 - Joy - being grateful makes us happy people and hence others are happy to be around us.
-When we appreciate what we have it brings us joy.
+We might not always feel like being grateful but gratitude has a way of changing our perspectives and there are many benefits to practicing gratitude:

 2 - Optimism - knowing what we are grateful for makes us realise how much good there is in the world.
 Whether we are grateful for the things we have, our accomplishments or the people who have come into our lives unexpectedly.